How to cross the border from Turkey to Iran

 Turkey to Iran border crossing

 Crossing a border can be a long and stressful event.
 I started early in the morning from Dogubayezit so I would reach Tabriz before nightfall.
 It was cold, but after yesterday’s snowstorms I was happy with the clear blue sky.
+At the end of March the wearther can still be cold, but spring is in the air.
 Finally I saw Mount Ararat rising from the plains.
 Christians believe this dormant volcano was the resting place of the Arc of Noah.

-Even tough it is geographically in Turkey it is the national symbol for Armenia that lies just behind it.
+Even tough it is geographically in Turkey, it is the national symbol for Armenia that lies just behind it.
 Armenians consider Mount Ararat sacred.
-It is a reminder of the land that was once theirs before the Armenian genocide in 1915.
-Turkey still denies that their persecution of the Armenians living in the Ottoman empire was genocide.
-For now the border crossing between Turkey and Armenia is closed.
+It is a reminder of the land where they lived before the Armenian genocide in 1915.
+For now the border crossing between Turkey and Armenia remains closed.

 Turkey to Iran